 How long do I need to wait if I receive a 503?

 Currently the only guaranteed way to make sure your next request does not receive a 503 is to wait for 60 seconds.
-We are investigating a way of including a 'waitForMillis' value in the 503 response to make this easier.

 Do requests that receive a 503 get processed?

 No, we discard requests that cause a 503.
 It will be safe to re-send your request as soon as you are out of the current minute.

 Are there any other techniques that I can use to help avoid hitting the request cap?